IMIO/gha/README.md

 | GITHUB_TOKEN           |   no     | string  |                           | Pass `secrets.GITHUB_TOKEN` to avoid Trivy DB rate-limits |
 | MATTERMOST_WEBHOOK_URL |   no     | string  |                           | Webhook URL to send notifications on Mattermost |

 `SEVERITIES` and `FAIL_ON_SEVERITIES` are independent: you can report on `MEDIUM,HIGH,CRITICAL` while only failing on `HIGH,CRITICAL`, or set `FAIL_ON_SEVERITIES` to empty to scan and notify without ever blocking the pipeline. `FAIL_ON_SEVERITIES` must be a subset of `SEVERITIES` — the action fails fast otherwise, since Trivy filters its output by `SEVERITIES` and any extra level would be silently dropped before the fail check.
+The Mattermost notification's findings line lists exactly the severities included in `SEVERITIES`, in the order given — `SEVERITIES=CRITICAL,HIGH` produces `CRITICAL=N HIGH=N`, never `MEDIUM=0 LOW=0`.

 #### Outputs